Inshirahmutairi/Arabic_tweets_NLP/README.md

 # Arabic_NLP
-This is an Arabic language Analysis.
+This is an Arabic tweets Analysis.

 ## •	Data Description:
 The data is tweets collected from a API Twitter developer account.
 With a size of 29,000 tweets.